open-ephys/gui-docs/source/User-Manual/Hardware-requirements.rst

 Computer specs
 #####################

-* **Operating system** - Windows 7, 10, or 11
+* **Operating system** - Windows 10, 11 or Linux

 * **Processor** - minimum of 6 cores, 3.5 GHz

-* **Memory** - at least 2 GB per simultaneously recorded probe; a minimum of 16 GB is recommended.
+* **Memory** - a minimum of 16 GB is recommended.

 * **Data storage** - a solid state drive is essential (at least 500 MB/s write speed); an NVMe drive is strongly recommended.

-* **Graphics card** - the GUI doesn't rely on the GPU for processing, but GPUs are essential for offline analysis.
+* **Graphics card** - the GUI doesn't rely on the GPU for processing, but GPUs are essential for offline analysis of high-channel count data.
 An NVIDIA GPU is likely required (for CUDA compatibility); we recommend buying a GTX 1660 or better.

-* **Connections** - the motherboard should have at least one x8- or x16-compatible PCIe slot, in addition to the one used by the GPU.
+* **Connections** - the motherboard should have at least one x4-, x8- or x16-PCIe slot, in addition to the one used by the GPU.

 Additional hardware
 #######################